DDLP: Unsupervised Object-Centric Video Prediction with Deep Dynamic Latent Particles: Extended Comparison with SlotFormer

 \section{Extended Comparison with SlotFormer}

 In this section, we present an extended comparison between our proposed DDLP model and SlotFormer, a recent slot-based video prediction model that achieves state-of-the-art results~\citep{wu2022slotformer}.
 To conduct our experiments, we used the available official code and pre-trained models~\citep{slotfromer23code}.
-It is important to note that the reported results in \citep{wu2022slotformer} are based on the validation set and are for the $64\times 64$ resolution version of \texttt{OBJ3D}.
-To ensure consistency with our paper, we used their pre-trained model to evaluate the reported metrics on the validation set and also computed the same metrics for the test set.
+It is important to note that the results reported in \citep{wu2022slotformer} are on the validation set -- the same dataset that was used for tuning hyperparameters, and are for the $64\times 64$ resolution version of \texttt{OBJ3D}.
+To ensure consistency with our paper, we used their pre-trained model to evaluate the reported metrics on the validation set and also computed the same metrics on a test set (which was not used for training nor hyperparameter tuning).
 Our paper only reports results for the test sets.
 For a visual comparison between DDLP and SlotFormer, please refer to the videos available at our webpage: \url{https://taldatech.github.io/ddlp-web/}.

 \texttt{OBJ3D} comparison: we compared DDLP and SlotFormer on the \texttt{OBJ3D} dataset in two experiments.
 First, we trained a $64 \times 64$ version of DDLP to compare with SlotFormer's pre-trained model in their evaluation setting.
 Second, we trained a $128 \times 128$ version of SlotFormer and compared it to our model.
 We evaluated both experiments in SlotFormer's evaluation setting, which involves 6 conditional frames and a rollout horizon of 50 for a fair comparison.
 Based on the LPIPS metric, which is better aligned with human perception~\citep{wu2022slotformer}, our model outperforms SlotFormer, as shown in Table~\ref{tab:apndx_slotformer_obj3d}.
 Figure~\ref{fig:apndx_obj3d_slotformer} and the video rollouts on the webpage demonstrate that SlotFormer struggles when objects rotate, resulting in object deformation.